davidanthoff/talk-2021-04-mpsge/README.md

+# MPSGE.jl demo code

-# Demo code for David Anthoff's at the WiNDC Annual Meeting 2021
+This is the demo I showed at my talk at the WiNDC Annual Meeting 2021.

 You can run the demo code in the cloud on https://mybinder.org via the following link: